SharpSync/docs/datasources/ms-dynamics/readme.md

 * Navigate to `Property Mapping`
 * After creating/adding your property mappings from your primary/CAD source, select the corresponding Propel property from the drop down selection boxes.
+* Dynamics 365 Business Central properties of type `nestedObject` are fields whose values are fetched from a related table in Dynamics 365 Business Central.
+For example the property `Tax Group Code` takes possible `Code` values from a related table.
+In order to query the possible Dynamics 365 Business Central values for a given property, in SharpSync, when configuring the Property Mapping Settings of a `nestedObject` type property, insert a corresponding key in the `List Name` input then click on the SAVE button.
+Possible inputs could be:
+   * `Code`
+   * `No.`
+   * `Dimension Code`
+   * `Deferral Code`
+   * `Location Code`
+   * `SAT Classification`
+   * `Name`

 ## Definitions